mrismanaziz/Reforestation/README.md

-## Did you hear the news?
-FedEx and UPS are merging.
-They’re going to go by the name Fed-Up from now on.
+## I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.